 Matt Olmstead teamed up with Chicago Fire creators Michael Brandt and Derek Haas to create Chicago Med, which debuted on NBC in 2015.
 Dick Wolf also serves as an executive producer on the show.

-Below you’ll find just about everything you need to know on the upcoming season of Chicago Med, including when it’s coming back, returning and new cast members and how to catch up with the latest and previous episodes.
+Below you’ll find just about everything you need to know on the current season of Chicago Med, including when the next episode is, returning and new cast members and how to catch up with the latest and previous episodes.

 The broad plot of Chicago Med is that fans follow the day-to-day chaos of Chicago’s newest state-of-the-art trauma center, as well as the lives of the doctors, nurses and staff who make it go.